 When I say holding a pen properly, I don’t mean grip it like it’s a weapon.

 Find a comfortable way to hold your pen or pencil but don’t squeeze it.
 As long as you can write a letter comfortably then it shouldn’t matter which fingers you use to grip your pen.

 Personally, I hold a pen like a weirdo apparently (the kind words of my other half), but I don’t mind.
 I tried retraining how to hold my pen but it was so uncomfortable, that I gave up, and I haven’t looked back!

 The Pen’s The Thing!

 I’ve discovered that the right pen makes a HUGE difference to my handwriting.
 And I really do mean HUGE!
 A thin nib is marvellous and I feel like a pen with a small nib was made for my hands.
 But you should experiment (the perfect excuse to buy more pens!
 You NEED them!).

 My perfect materials are:

-So obviously I got them in all the colors I possibly could, and they’re a joy to use when writing.
+So, obviously I got them in all the colors I possibly could, and they’re a joy to use when writing.
 It makes writing much less of a chore when there’s a beautiful color flowing onto the page in front of you.

 Take a little notebook into your favourite stationery store and play with all the tester pens that are there.
 You can refuse to leave, sure you won’t be allowed back in the store but you’ll be certain about which pens you want.

 Begin writing each letter of the alphabet, slowly and thoughtfully into the individual squares of your notebook (if they’re large enough).
 You will be able to see quite quickly which letters you can draw well and which need a little work and a bit more care.

 I always get stung by the Y’s G’s and J’s.
 Sometimes my hand flicks off to the side, and my letter looks pants.
 It can be quite frustrating!
 If I haven’t practised in a while, I also like to practice my shapes first.

 Like a tiny little workout 🙂